danielkorat/Lung-Cancer-Risk-Prediction/README.md

 The CNN architecture is Inflated 3D ConvNet (I3D) ([Carreira and Zisserman](http://openaccess.thecvf.com/content_cvpr_2017/html/Carreira_Quo_Vadis_Action_CVPR_2017_paper.html)).

-Disclaimer: This is not an official product.

 ## Data
 We use the NLST dataset which cintains chest LDCT volumes with pathology-confirmed cancer evaluations.
 For description and access to the dataset refer to the [NCI website](https://biometry.nci.nih.gov/cdas/learn/nlst/images/).

 ### Setup

-Then, clone this repository using

 ```
 $ git clone https://github.com/danielkorat/Lung-Cancer-Risk-Prediction